Hanspe-3019/workflows/README.md

  - **gosafari**: Open group of URLs in Tabs in new Safari window.
 [See more…](doc/gosafari.md)
  - **TMUX**: Attach to or create TMUX session.
 [See more…](doc/TMUX.md)
  - **vimtool**: Attach vim in Terminal as File Action or Universal action.
 [See more…](doc/vimtool.md)
+ - **createfile**: File Action to create file of given type using one template per file type.[See more…](doc/createfile.md)
+ - **createfolder**: File Action to create folder.
+ - **alarmclock**: File Action to create alarm at given time or in given minutes, seconds or hours.[See more…](doc/alarmclock.md)

 ## Installation
-After download of `file'.alfredworkflow it with fearless doubleclick.
+After download of `file'.alfredworkflow do a fearless doubleclick.
 Alfred will open it and ask to install it.